 An ItemDefinition element MAY have a typeRef, which is a string that references, as a qualified name, either an ItemDefinition in the current instance of Definitions or a built-in type in the specified typeLanguage or a type defined in an imported DMN, XSD, or other document.
 In the latter case, the external document SHALL be imported in the Definitions element that contains the instance of ItemDefinition, using an Import element specifying both the namespace value and its name when used a qualifier.
 For example, in the case of data structures contributed by an XML schema, an Import would be used to specify the file location of that schema, and the typeRef attribute would reference the type or element definition in the imported schema.
-If the type language is FEEL the built-in types are the FEEL built-in data in typeRef referencing a built-in type SHALL omit the prefix.
+If the type language is FEEL the built-in types are the FEEL built-in data is number, string, boolean, days and time duration, years and months duration, date. time, and date and time and Any of typeRef referencing a built-in type SHALL omit the prefix.